-Single Price Items: When the Utilize Fair Market Value option is selected for Single Price items, a new Fair Market Value input field will display under the Single Price input field.
-This new field is a required field which allows the admin to enter the actual cost of the event item.
+Single Price Items: When the Utilize Fair Market Value option is selected for Single Price items, a Fair Market Value input field will display under the Single Price input field.
+This field is a required field which allows the admin to enter the actual cost of the event item.
 The Single Price input field will still be the amount that is displayed to constituents as the purchase price of the event item, and it is the price that the constituent will be charged for the event.

-Multiple Date Prices Items: When the Utilize Fair Market Value option is selected along with the Multiple Date Prices option, a new Fair Market Value input box will be displayed when adding each price.
-This new field is a required field which allows the admin to enter the actual cost of the event item at each price level.
+Multiple Date Prices Items: When the Utilize Fair Market Value option is selected along with the Multiple Date Prices option, a Fair Market Value input box will be displayed when adding each price.
+This field is a required field which allows the admin to enter the actual cost of the event item at each price level.
 The price input field will still be the amount that is displayed to constituents as the cost of the event item, and it is the price that the constituent will be charged for the event.

 In addition, a column has been added to the Multiple Date Price grid to give admins a quick look at the Fair Market Value set for each item.

 Free Items: When the Utilize Fair Market Value option is selected and the Free radio button is selected, nothing will change.
 Fair Market Value will not be supported for free tickets.

 When a user is registering for an event, they will see the price of the commerce item entered by the admin and a system generated verbiage item displaying the Fair Market Value.
 In the example below, a Fair Market Value was entered for the Alumni Dinner and the Alumni Dance, but not for the Alumni Tailgate Lunch.